LassePSH/portfolio/_posts/2024-05-01-fractality-of-streets.md

 <br>
 <br>
 As seen in figure 3 the two samples of degress do not follow the exact same distribition.
-However there are many other geometrical fractals such as the Sierpiński carpet, Koch snowflake or even more complex fractal such as the mandlebrot set.
+However there are many other geometrical fractals such as the Sierpiński carpet, Koch snowflake or even more complex fractals such as the mandlebrot set.
 Is there a geometrical fractal that can explain the scale-free nature of street networks?